darknuma/ngx_streaming/readme.md

 The goal was to stream the market data statistics in Nigeria Stock Exchange market, this is a batch run for 30 minutes, followin each weekday the stock market is running

+For this project I ran locally.
+I used prefect to stream directly to snowflake using Snowpipe streaming, and with mage_ai, I basically loaded my stream to Amazon S3 sink

 ## PROJECT SETUP
 - `src`
 - `prefect`